parrt/msan501-old/notes/bash-intro.md

 ```

 After you execute command, you get a prompt back, as you can see.

+Any *path* starting with `/` means it is an absolute path starting at the root of the disk directory hierarchy.
+So anything else is considered relative to the current working directory.
+For example, if your current working directory is `/Users/parrt/github/msan501` then `ls notes` will give you a directory listing of the `notes` directory underneath `/Users/parrt/github/msan501`.

 One of the most common things to do is to set the current working directory with `cd`: